You Just Got a 90-Day Letter From the IRS. Here's What It Means.

 Option 3: File a Petition with the US Tax Court

-If you disagree with the IRS and want to preserve your right to challenge their decision, you must file a petition with the Tax Court before the deadline.
+If you disagree with the IRS—in whole or in part—and want to preserve your right to challenge their decision, you must file a petition with the Tax Court before the deadline.
+You don't have to disagree with everything; you can petition to dispute specific adjustments while accepting others.

 Should You Represent Yourself?

-However, the statistics are sobering: pro se petitioners prevail in full or in part only about 13% of the time, compared to 23% for represented taxpayers.
+However, the statistics are sobering: pro se petitioners prevail in full or in part only about 12% of the time, compared to about 23% for represented taxpayers.
+Evidence preparation is one of the biggest factors—understanding the burden of proof and what documentation you need can significantly improve your chances.

 Common mistakes pro se petitioners make:

-If your case involves less than $50,000 per year, you can elect "small case" procedures, which are less formal.
+If your case involves $50,000 or less per year, you can elect "small case" procedures, which are less formal.
 The trade-off: you cannot appeal a small case decision.

 Who Can Represent You?